andrzejmartyna/kvs-cache/README.md

 Pressing Enter on a given secret calls Azure to get the secret value and copy it to the clipboard.
 Note that:
 - secret values are not cached locally nor displayed on the screen
-- you can get the clipboard contents and paste it wherever you need the secret value
+- you can get the clipboard contents and paste it wherever you need

 kvs-cache is written using .NET 7 and C# 11.

-## Important known issue
+## Important known issue in 1.0

 For version 1.0 I made a design mistake to cache all information upfront.
 That's why if you have access to hundreds or thousands secrets you need to wait several minutes at first run or more...  (though if you eventually get it cached the speed of local browsing is brilliant :).
-I plan to introduce lazy loading in next version but before that I disabled automatic refresh every 24h hours.
+I plan to introduce lazy loading in next version but before that I disabled automatic refresh not to irritate anyone.

 # Usage